connectivecpp/chops-net-ip/doc/chops_net.md

 Chops Net works extremely well in environments where there might be a lot of network connections (e.g. thousands), each with a moderate amount of traffic, and each with different kinds of data or data processing.
 In environments where each connection is very busy, or a lot of processing is required for each incoming message (and it cannot be passed along to another thread), then more traditional communication patterns or designs might be appropriate (e.g. blocking or synchronous I/O, or "thread per connection" models.

 Applications that do only one thing and must do it as fast as possible and want the least amount of overhead might not want the abstraction penalties and slight overhead of Chops Net.
-For example, a high performance web server where buffer lifetimes for incoming data are easily managed might not want the queuing and "shared buffer" overhead of Chops Net.
+For example, a high performance server application where buffer lifetimes for incoming data are easily managed might not want the queuing and "shared buffer" overhead of Chops Net.

 Applications that need to perform time consuming operations on incoming data and cannot pass that data off to another thread may encounter throughput issues.
 Multiple threads or thread pools or strands interacting with the event loop method (executor) may be a solution in those environments.